By: Sam Zeff & Kaite Stover

 “I had no idea we were going to go to war.
 Little did I know that a year after I went into the Army, I'd be going to Vietnam.
 You'd think with several hundred doctors at Fort Sam Houston, they'd be teaching us to take care of injured soldiers in the battlefield.
 We never had one class about that.
 We learned to march.
 We learned coordinates on maps.
 We learned to find our way back in the middle of the night when they dumped us off somewhere.
 We learned to crawl under live fire that appeared to be about two feet off the ground, but it was probably actually 10 or 12 feet.
 Of course, we could all start IVs, but we did not learn anything about what replacement fluids they had that we could use in the field.”

 During a training exercise, Palmer recalls seeing a civilian observing his battalion.
-“I asked my CO who that was and he asked the general who said, ‘That's Mr. [first name goes here] McNamara.
+“I asked my CO who that was and he asked the general who said, ‘That's Mr. Robert McNamara.
 So that was a little clue that something was up. “

 The seriousness of where Palmer was going started the day he landed in Vietnam.
 “I remember that morning we were there.
 We were just waiting to find out where they were going to send us, when a helicopter crashed.
 We saw the fire and the smoke and it had jet fuel on board in 55 gallon drums.
 So it was a big fire and there were bodies around, burning.
 You know, this was self-inflicted.
 That helicopter wasn't shot down.
 It just crashed for some reason.
 That was my first sobering moment.”